 The first step in using the Compare tool is to define the groups you wish to compare

 Click '+' to add a new group (you can add up to five groups)

 When only one group is added it will be automatically compared with its logical opposite e.g. if you add a comparison of the airline 'United Airlines' it will be compared with 'Not United Airlines'.

 You can assign each group a custom name.
 If you leave the Group Name field blank it will be automatically assigned a name based on your filter selection

 After defining a group, you can change its definition by clicking on the group chip.
 Or alternatively delete it and add a new one.

 Some interesting types of groups to compare are:

-When analyzing data using the Compare tool you can change the 'By understanding' control to view the data through different dimensions.
+When analyzing data using the Compare tool you can change the 'Report By' control to view the data through different dimensions.